barrucadu/yukibot/README.md

-# Lainbot
+# Yukibot

-Lainbot is an IRC bot for the ##compsoc-uk-anime channel on Freenode, developed as three components:
+Yukibot is an IRC bot for the ##compsoc-uk-anime channel on Freenode, developed as three components:

 ## IRC Client Library: Integrated Data Thought Entity (IDTE)